 At this time, students at Washington Classical Christian School are transported to and from field trips by Anchor Faith Church busses or by adult volunteers.
-Anyone who volunteers to drive students must have a valid Florida driver's license, proper liability insurance on their vehicle, and have completed a Volunteer Driver Registration Form with the school office.
+Anyone who volunteers to drive students must have a valid driver's license, proper liability insurance on their vehicle, and have completed a Volunteer Driver Registration Form with the school office, in addition to being background-check cleared.
 No students will be permitted to leave campus for field trips unless a signed Student Medical Release Form is on file in the school office.
 Student drivers are not permitted to drive on field trips.